 Recess is the ultimate culinary playground.
 Every day chef Greg Hardesty and his culinary team create a four-course pre-fixe dinner from scratch, using for inspiration the season’s freshest local and regional ingredients.

 Greg Hardesty is one of the most important figures in the Indiana culinary renaissance of the past decade.
-A three time James Beard award semifinalist and eight year veteran of Taste of the NFL, as well as the subject of numerous mentions in publications such as the New York Times and USA Today, Hardesty is one of Indianapolis’ most accomplished chefs.
+A four time James Beard award semifinalist and ten year veteran of Taste of the NFL, as well as the subject of numerous mentions in publications such as the New York Times and USA Today, Hardesty is one of Indianapolis’ most accomplished chefs.
 Simple flavors and superlative ingredients inspire Chef Hardesty’s cuisine.
 With every dish he creates for the ever changing menu at Recess, Hardesty’s respect for the integrity of the ingredients shines through.

 A native of Indiana, Hardesty graduated from Indiana University in 1991.
 In 1995 Hardesty moved to Los Angeles where he gained formative experience working under Chef Joachim Splichal, first at Café Pinot and later as the opening sous chef of Splichal’s third venture, Pinot Hollywood.
 During his time in Los Angeles, Hardesty developed his passion for fresh ingredients and simple flavors.
 After leaving Pinot Hollywood, Hardesty worked at Rubicon in San Francisco where he was quickly promoted to sous chef.
 At Rubicon, Hardesty’s culinary style continued to evolve and he developed a deep appreciation for the relationship between simple, flawlessly executed food and great wine.
 Hardesty left Rubicon in 1998 and returned to Indianapolis to start a family with wife and high school sweet heart, Susan.